Maximum Sports Conditioning Risk Plan

-Maximum Sports and Conditioning has conducted a full Risk Assessment with impact study in response to recommendations set forth by the state of Washington, King county, World Health Organization, CDC and local healthcare departments.
-In response to the assessment, Maximum Sports Conditioning has prepared a risk remediation, training and tracking plan to identify, mitigate and track any and all risk associated with COVID19.
+Maximum Sports and Conditioning has conducted a full Risk Assessment with impact study in response to recommendations set forth by the state of Washington, King County, World Health Organization, CDC, and local healthcare departments.
+In response to the assessment, Maximum Sports Conditioning has prepared risk remediation, training, and tracking plan to identify, mitigate and track any and all risks associated with COVID19.

 Disinfecting Plan and Schedule

 Maximum Sports Conditioning is complying with social distancing and exposure recommendations by putting the following policies and procedures in place for PPE utilization, on-location social distancing, hygiene, sanitation, symptom monitoring, incident reporting, disinfection procedures, COVID-19 training, client communication plan, exposure-response procedures, and a post-exposure incident report recovery plan.
 There is a designated Site-Specific COIVD-19 supervisor to monitor and track the health of all employees and clients and to enforce the COVID-19 job safety plan at all times.